 We are proud members of the iAmbassador program, a selected media group of top tier bloggers and online influencers.
 As media professionals, we are also part of the International Travel Writers Alliance and Professional Travel Bloggers Association.
 I also work closely with Canada’s small-group adventure tour operator, G Adventures, as one of their Wanderers in Residence and I travel with them a few times each year to share the experience with our readers.

-It’s been five years since we started this travel blog.
-We have successfully achieved our goal now and we’re fortunate enough to live a semi-nomadic lifestyle that keeps us constantly on the road (and in Spain when we’re not traveling).
+It’s been eight years since we started this travel blog.
+We have successfully achieved our goal now and we’re fortunate enough to live a travel lifestyle with a cosy home base in Spain.
 We work more hours now than we have ever done in our past lives, and it wasn’t easy to get where we are today, but we’re extremely thankful for this fulfilling life.
 Here’s to more decades of traveling ahead of us!

 Where We’ve Been